bakanano/CS335-Assignment-4/README.md

 # CS335-Assignment1
 This assignment tasked us with building a web application consuming the mockup endpoint for Dunedin Dairy.
+We were not allowed to use any libraries or frameworks.
+It is meant to be in pure HTML, CSS, JS.

 # Home
 * Displays the home page of the website with a short blurb about Dunedin Dairy Shop.